 But instead, what if approvers started from a more positive place?
-That they wanted your idea to succeed, not to prevent it succeeding.
+Where they want your idea to succeed, not to prevent it from succeeding.

 Creative approval example - Pixar

 One company who do this well are Pixar.
-Recognised as one of the world’s most creative companies, they manage creative approval in a more positive way.
+Recognised as one of the world’s most creative companies, they manage creative approval more positively.